01 – PITCH DECK COVER SLIDE – 10 SLIDES TO VC FUNDING SUCCESS

 Pitch Deck Cover Slide – What’s Your Story?

-So, what do you say while your Pitch Deck Cover Slide is visible?
-Just like on a first date, these opening words will often set the tone for the rest of the engagement.
-Keep it simple!
+So, what could you say while your pitch deck cover slide is visible?
+Like on a first date, these opening words often set the tone for the rest of the engagement.
+Please keep it simple!
 State your name, your working title, and your company name.
 Remember to thank your audience for taking their valuable time today to meet with you.
 Allow me to give one example.

 “Good (morning, afternoon, evening)!
 Thank you for agreeing to share your valuable time with me today.
-My name is (Your Full Name).
-I’m the Founder and CEO of (Company).
-Today, I’m going to share the story behind (Company) and our plan to bring our incredible solution to the market.”
+My name is (your full name).
+I’m the founder and CEO of the company.
+Today, I will share the story behind the company and our plan to bring our incredible solution to the market.”

-Remember what I said earlier.
-The first words out of your mouth, and your delivery and energy level, will set the tone for the presentation.
-You MUST be smiling.
+Remember what I said earlier?
+Your first words, delivery, and energy level will set the tone for the presentation.
+You must be smiling.
 Your body and hands should be animated.
-Your vocal sound should be highly audible to the people furthest from you.
+Your vocal sound should be highly audible to the people farthest from you.
 It should reek of high energy and a level of excitement.
-You are be setting the expectation for your audience.
-The 15-20 seconds delivery allows you to calm any jitters and get you “in the zone” for flawless delivery.
+You are setting expectations for your audience.
+The 15-20-second delivery lets you calm any jitters and get you “in the zone” for flawless delivery.

 Presentation: We Can Read or Listen – Not Both!